 Family caregivers who can end their day saying it was a job well done, no major chaos happened, and who feel as though they accomplished a good part of their to-do list may well have gotten some assistance from someone in their network.

 Caregivers Need the Help of Others

-Having a broad network is a key component to being a successful family caregiver without feeling constant stress or being at risk for burnout.
+Having a broad network is a key component to being a successful family caregiver, avoiding feeling constant stress or being at risk for burnout.

 To keep your network happy and supportive, it is important to show them your appreciation regularly.

-When helpers feel that their efforts were noticed and appreciated, they will want to stay involved.
+When those who assist you feel their efforts were noticed and appreciated, they will want to stay involved.

 Showing gratitude does not only improve the well-being of the person who receives the thanks but also the person who is giving thanks.

 Caregivers will find that when they give praise to people in their caregiving network, they will feel happier too.